-Now in its eighth year, the scholarship is designed to assist a talented executive strengthen their leadership skills, manage tough organisation challenges and increase their capacity to lead change through their important work in the community.
+Now in its ninth year, the scholarship is designed to assist a talented executive strengthen their leadership skills, manage tough organisation challenges and increase their capacity to lead change through their important work in the community.

 It is open to a founder or executive leading an initiative that has a social purpose.
 This includes people working in charities, social enterprises and for-purpose organisations that are working to achieve positive change.

 The scholarship winner receives a six-month Executive Mentoring Program with a carefully selected mentor external to the organisation.
 The mentor will be chosen from our suite of well-respected leaders from business, government and the not for profit sector that have not only reached the top of their fields but share our commitment to developing others.
 They will act as an independent advisor and sounding board to test ideas around leadership, performance, board management, organisational change and other key challenges.

 This is a very exciting opportunity for any executive looking to achieve their personal and organisational goals and strengthen their capacity to affect change in the Australian community.